tehreemt/EE629-InternetOfThings/Final_Project/Readme.md

-Project Title: "Using Fitbit's API to Acquire, Visualize, and Analyze Data in Python"
+Project Title: **"Using Fitbit's API to Acquire, Visualize, and Analyze Data in Python"**

 Fitbit provides a Web API to access data from Fitbit activity trackers, Aria & Aria 2 scales, or manually entered logs.
 Fitbit API (https://dev.fitbit.com/build/reference/web-api/basics/) can be used to get your own data.

+I have a **Samsung Galaxy smartwatch** which has Step Tracker sensor.
+I also use my **Samsung Galaxy S8+ phone**, which is capable of tracking a my steps through the S Health app.

 Step 1: Create your [Fitbit account](https://accounts.fitbit.com/signup?targetUrl=https%3A%2F%2Fwww.fitbit.com%2Flogin%2Ftransferpage%3Fredirect%3Dhttps%253A%252F%252Fwww.fitbit.com&lcl=en_US):